HobartMakers/Website/faq.md

 We hope you can place some trust in us to provide what you need, and in return we'll trust you to pay whatever you can afford.

+### :thumbs_up: Do you have "Working with Vulnerable People" cards?

+All five of our committee members either have the card already, or has applied and been approved to recieve a card - and those cards are on the way.

+We encourage anyone that wants to train a workshop where children or other vulnerable people are around, to obtain a card too.